damiankorcz/Prism-Theme/README.md

 # 🧩 Supported Plugins
-Checkout the full list in the [**Supported Plugins**](https://github.com/damiankorcz/Prism-Theme/wiki/Supported-Plugins) section of the Wiki.
+Checkout the full list in the [Supported Plugins](https://github.com/damiankorcz/Prism-Theme/wiki/Supported-Plugins) section of the Wiki.
 These plugins have been checked to work correctly and might have additional settings in Style Settings.

-If you have any issues with the plugins mentioned above or would like another plugin to be supported by the theme [**Submit an Issue**](https://github.com/damiankorcz/Obsidian-Prism/issues) regarding it.
+If you have any issues with the plugins mentioned above or would like another plugin to be supported by the theme [Submit an Issue](https://github.com/damiankorcz/Obsidian-Prism/issues) regarding it.

 # ✂️ Snippets
-Theme features which you can import as snippets into Obsidian are located in the [**Snippets Folder**](https://github.com/damiankorcz/Prism-Theme/tree/main/src/snippets).
+Theme features which you can import as snippets into Obsidian are located in the [Snippets Folder](https://github.com/damiankorcz/Prism-Theme/tree/main/src/snippets).
 These features have been requested by users for use in other themes and for additional interoperability between themes.

 # 📖 Wiki
-The theme has a [**Wiki**](https://github.com/damiankorcz/Prism-Theme/wiki) which includes additional detailed descriptions for theme specific features and customisation options.
+The theme has a [Wiki](https://github.com/damiankorcz/Prism-Theme/wiki) which includes additional detailed descriptions for theme specific features and customisation options.

 # 🗺️ Theme Roadmap
-To track all the features I have planned, actively working on and what is coming in the next release take a look at the [**Prism Theme Roadmap**](https://github.com/users/damiankorcz/projects/5).
+To track all the features I have planned, actively working on and what is coming in the next release take a look at the [Prism Theme Roadmap](https://github.com/users/damiankorcz/projects/5).

 # 🛠 Contributing
 Currently the theme is being designed for desktop and mobile use (Phone and Tablet).
 The theme has been tested on Windows 11 and Android Phone/Tablet.

-If you want to provide specific feedback or report an issue please use [**Issues**](https://github.com/damiankorcz/Obsidian-Prism/issues).
+If you want to provide specific feedback or report an issue please use [Issues](https://github.com/damiankorcz/Obsidian-Prism/issues).

 Although I don't prohibit pull requests, the theme is quite complex with a lot of intricate setup to keep in mind when adding features.
-I'd recommend submitting an [**Issue**](https://github.com/damiankorcz/Obsidian-Prism/issues) if you encounter any.
+I'd recommend submitting an [Issue](https://github.com/damiankorcz/Obsidian-Prism/issues) if you encounter any.
 I'll try my best to stay on top of the most pressing ones!

 Otherwise you are welcome to contact me through the channels mentioned below to discuss anything regarding the theme.